stefanvictora/hue-scheduler/README.md

 To **improve your Hue system performance**, it might be beneficial to control your lights individually instead of using groups, as groups require broadcast messages that can impact overall Hue performance.
 You can tell Hue Scheduler to automatically control groups as individual lights by enabling the experimental *--control-group-lights-individually* command line option.

+**If you don't want to use light or group names** in your configuration file, you can ****lookup their respective IDs**** by sending a GET request to either the `/api/<username>/lights` or `/api/<username>/groups` endpoint of your Philips Hue Bridge.
+The response will contain a list of all your lights and groups in your system.

 ### `<Start Time Expression>`

-Either a fixed start time in the 24 hour format ``HH:mm:ss``, or a dynamic sun time expression.
+For each configured state, either a fixed start time in the 24-hour format ``HH:mm:ss``, or a dynamic sun time expression has to be provided.
 The following dynamic **sun time constants** are available, sorted in their chronological order:

 - ``astronomical_dawn``: e.g. `03:26`
 - ``nautical_dawn``: e.g. `04:17`